Qazeer/InfoSec-Notes/L7/135_MSRPC/2-Methodology.md

   delegation`, the `Kerberos` `service ticket`, received from the targeted machine as part of a `Kerberos` authentication, will contain a copy of the machine `Ticket-Granting Ticket (TGT)`.
-This `TGT` can be extracted from the `LSASS` process of the controlled machine, and futher used to authenticate to any domain resources as the targeted machine account.
-For more information on the attack, refer to the `[ActiveDirectory] Kerberos unconstrained delegation` note.
+This `TGT` can be extracted from the `LSASS` process of the controlled machine, and further used to authenticate to any domain resources as the targeted machine account.
+For more information on the attack, refer to the `[ActiveDirectory] Kerberos delegation` note.

   - If the machine account of the machine exposing the `SpoolerService` is member of the local `Administrators` group of remote systems, the captured